A Midsummer Night's Dream Summary

 How It All Goes Down

-At his palace in Athens, Duke Theseus is hanging out with his bride-to-be, Hippolyta, the Amazon queen who was recently defeated by Theseus and his army.
+As the play opens, Duke Theseus is hanging out at his palace in Athens with his bride-to-be, Hippolyta, the Amazon queen who was recently defeated by Theseus and his army.
 Theseus is VERY excited about getting hitched (in just four days) and spending his wedding night with Hippolyta.
-He promises her that getting married will a lot more fun than being conquered in battle.
-(Well, we sure hope so.)
+He promises her that getting married will be a lot more fun than being conquered in battle.
+Uh, let's sure hope so.

 Egeus, an Athenian citizen, arrives at Theseus's palace with a crisis.
 He's made plans for his daughter, Hermia, to marry Demetrius, but this other guy named Lysander has managed to steal his daughter's heart.
 Now Hermia refuses to marry Demetrius.
 Egeus is outraged and wants Theseus to give Hermia the death sentence for her disobedience, per Athenian law.
-(Yikes!
-Somebody needs to stop being such a control freak.)
+Because that's not an overreaction or anything.

 Duke Theseus wants to be reasonable, so he advises Hermia to be a good girl and listen to her father.
 Hermia flat-out refuses, so Theseus gives her two alternative options: 1) accept the death penalty as punishment for disobedience, or 2) become a nun and remain a virgin forever.
 Hermia has four days to decide her fate.
-(Yep, that's Theseus and Hippolyta's wedding day.
-Weird.)
+Yep—that's Theseus and Hippolyta's wedding day.
+Coincidence?
+We think not.

 After the happy couple leaves, Helena decides to squeal to Demetrius about Hermia and Lysander's plan to run away.
 That way, Demetrius is sure to follow the runaway lovers, and then Helena can follow Demetrius, which will be fun and cost her nothing but her dignity.
 With that, we have the makings of a romantic chase.